fords/Folder/1/readme.txt

 The outputs are RIT TIGERS
 and ENTER THE KEY TO END THE PROGRAM
 There are no no-required output
-In the main() fucntion ,I can change the letter orders for different things
+In the main() function ,I can change the letter orders for different things